Duality on value semigroups: Value semigroups

-Then surjectivity of $\mu$, and hence of $\psi$, follows from Theorem~\ref{14}.\eqref{14d} and the Chinese Remainder Theorem (see the approximation theorem for discrete valuations in \cite[Ch.~I, Thm.~2.20.(3)]{KV04}).
+Then surjectivity of $\nu$, and hence of $\psi$, follows from the approximation theorem for discrete valuations (see \cite[Ch.~I, (2.20) Thm.~(3)]{KV04}) which can be proved using Theorem~\ref{14}.\eqref{14d} and the Chinese remainder theorem.
 The isomorphisms $\psi$ and $\phi$ preserve the partial orders on $\RFI_{\ol{R}}$ and $\prod_{V\in \V_R} \RFI_V^*$ by reverse inclusion and the natural partial order on $\ZZ^{\V_R}$.

-\begin{dfn} Let $R$ be a one-dimensional semilocal Cohen--Macaulay ring, and let $\V_R$ be the set of (discrete) valuation rings of $Q_R$ over $R$ (see Theorem \ref{14}.\eqref{14a}) with corresponding valuations
+\begin{dfn} Let $R$ be a one-dimensional semilocal Cohen--Macaulay ring, and let $\V_R$ be the set of (discrete) valuation rings of $Q_R$ over $R$ (see Theorem~\ref{14}.\eqref{14a}) with corresponding valuations